On rationality for $C_2$-cofinite vertex operator algebras: The main theorems

 Since \eqref{eqn:rig_proof_right} and \eqref{eqn:MSH_reln_4} are series in powers of $z$ and $\log z$ which are equal as analytic functions on a non-empty open set of $\CC$, their coefficients are equal (see \cite[Proposition 7.8]{HLZ5}).
 This proves the theorem because $W\tens W'$ is spanned by vectors $w\tens_{h,k} W'$ for $w\in W$, $w'\in W'$, $h\in\QQ$, and $k\in\NN$ (see \cite[Proposition 4.23]{HLZ3}). \end{proof}

 We can now prove that the category $\cC$ of grading-restricted generalized $V$-modules is rigid: \begin{thm} Under Assumption \ref{assum:rigidity}, the tensor category $\cC$ of grading-restricted generalized $V$-modules is rigid, with duals given by contragredients with respect to the conformal vector $\til{\omega}$.
 In particular, $\cC$ is a braided ribbon category with twist $\theta$ defined using $\til{\omega}$. \end{thm} \begin{proof} Since every grading-restricted generalized $V$-module has finite length, it is enough to show that all simple $V$-modules are rigid (see \cite[Theorem 4.4.1]{CMY2}).
-For $W$ simple, we first need to verify the condition on the monodromy of $W$ with $A$ in Theorem \ref{thm:MSH_reln_1}.
-By the main theorem of \cite{DLM_cpt_aut_gps}, $A$ has the following decomposition as a $V$-module:
+Lemma \ref{lem:A_simple_monodromy} shows that Theorem \ref{thm:MSH_reln_1} applies to any simple $V$-module $W$, so we will use this theorem to check the rigidity criterion of Theorem \ref{thm:rigidity_criterion}.
+Since $V$ is simple, $V$ is generated as a module for itself by any non-zero $v\in V$.
+Thus recalling the $V$-module isomorphism $\varphi: V\rightarrow V'$, if we can show that $(\til{e}_W)'(\varphi(v))\in\im \Phi_W$ for at least one non-zero $v\in V$, then it will follow that $(\til{e}_W)'(\varphi(v))\in\im \Phi_W$ for all $v\in V$.
+That is, $\im \,(\til{e}_W)'$ will be a $V$-submodule of $\im\Phi_W$ and thus $W$ will be rigid by Theorem \ref{thm:rigidity_criterion}.
+In fact, $\im\,(\til{e}_W)'$ will be a non-zero submodule of $\im\Phi_W$: since $W$ is simple and thus non-zero, the map $\til{e}_W$ is non-zero and thus surjective because $V$ is simple; hence its contragredient $(\til{e}_W)'$ is injective.
+However, it is not necessary to know that $\im\,(\til{e}_W)'\neq 0$ in order to apply Theorem \ref{thm:rigidity_criterion}.